Supremeeeeeee/supreme_aircon/README.md

 * Go to location and sell scrap metal for money ( map blip )
 * Custom sell scrap or steel menu
 * Police get notified on stealing air cons ( can set the percentage in config ) (linden-outlawalert)
-* Can set how money cops online before you can scrap
+* Can set how many cops online before you can scrap

 (Some code from [OnyxDumpster](https://github.com/HiHowdy/onyxDumpsters)) props to the original code source

 ### Required Actions
 - Add item 'scrappart' to your item database (can change item)
 - Add item 'steel' to your item database  (can change item)

 ### Required Scripts